 5 Things a CPA firm can do for your business

 Businesses – whether they are nonprofit, public, or private – have plenty to take care of.
 There are the day-to-day duties of interacting with customers, as well as making the important decisions that drive the company’s mission and determine policies.
 Ultimately, though, every business or organization needs to keep track of its finances.
 That’s where CPA firms come in.
-Your local CPA firm in Rohnert Park, CA can perform all of the following duties and more:
+Tim Mayclin, CPA, an accountant serving Santa Rosa CA, can perform all of the following duties and more:

 - Information technology